How to Check Your Checking Account Balance

 On your bank’s app

-Many banks have mobile apps that let you check your balance on the go.
-To get started, download the app and log in with your credentials.
+Many banks have mobile apps that let you check your checking account balance on the go.
+To get started, you need to download the app and log in with your banking credentials.
+Depending on your bank, you may be asked to verify your identity using a code that’s texted to your phone or via biometric data, like your face or fingerprint.
 Your checking account balance may be displayed on the dashboard, or you may have to navigate to the account.

 At an ATM

-You can check your checking account balance at an ATM.
-To do this, insert your debit card, enter your PIN and select the option to view your balance.
-There's typically no fee if you use an ATM from your bank’s network to view your balance.
-However, using an out-of-network ATM to check your balance may incur a fee.
+You can also check your checking account balance at an ATM.
+To do this, insert your debit or ATM card, enter your PIN and select the option to view your balance.
+There’s typically no fee if you use an ATM from your bank’s network to view your balance.
+However, using an out-of-network ATM may incur a fee.

 On your bank statement